titcoin/titcoin.github.io/index.md

 # Getting in contact

 If you want to get in contact with the Titcoin community, please join our Discord and say hello!
 Titcoin is an open community and not a company, so we don't have any "official" contacts.
-This website, the Github repository and the above Discord are managed by Gandalf86, but you are free to create your own ones!
+This website, the Github repository and the above Discord are managed by community member Gandalf86.